gwleuverink/bundle/README.md

 <!--[ENDBUNDLE]>-->
 ```

-The rendered script tag exposes a global js function `_bundle` which you can use to fetch the bundled import by the name you've passed to the `as` property.
+The script exposes a global js function `_bundle` which you can use to fetch the bundled import by the name you've passed to the `as` property.
 The `_bundle` function accepts a optional `export` argument which defaults to 'default'.

 If the module you're exporting uses named exports, you may resolve it like this: